 Demian Bichir (Father Burke), Taissa Farmiga (Sister Irene), Jonas Bloquet (Frenchie/Maurice Theriault), Bonnie Aarons (The Nun), Ingrid Bisu (Sister Oana), Charlotte Hope (Sister Victoria), Sandra Teles (Sister Ruth), Maria Obretin (Sister Abigail), Michael Smiley (Bishop Pasquale), Vera Farmiga (Lorraine Warren), Patrick Wilson (Ed Warren)

 In 1952, Father Burke, a miracle investigator for The Vatican, is assigned to travel to the abbey of St Cartha in the rural town of Biertan in Romania after a nun’s body is found hanged.
 Burke is asked to take with him Sister Irene who is just about to take her vows as a novitiate nun in London, although she is puzzled over what possible connection she has.
 They investigate the abbey and find how it was built in the Middle Ages by an aristocrat who was obsessed with the occult before being appropriated by the church.
 They discover that the abbey is haunted by a demonic force that inhabits the body of a nun.
 As they seek to exorcise the nun, it marshals all supernatural force against them.

 The Nun is a spinoff from James Wan’s The Conjuring films – The Conjuring (2013) and The Conjuring 2 (2016).
-Mindful of the way that they had been able to spin an ancillary series off from the first film with Annabelle (2014) and its prequel Annabelle: Creation (2017) and Annabelle Comes Home (2019), reshoots were conducted to add several scenes to The Conjuring 2 where Vera Farmiga’s Lorraine has visions of The Nun with the specific intent of creating another spinoff.
+Mindful of the way that they had been able to spin an ancillary series off from the first film with Annabelle (2014) and its sequels Annabelle: Creation (2017) and Annabelle Comes Home (2019), reshoots were conducted to add several scenes to The Conjuring 2 where Vera Farmiga’s Lorraine has visions of The Nun with the specific intent of creating another spinoff.
 Both Vera Farmiga and Patrick Wilson make small appearances at the beginning and start of this film, while the lecture hall scenes at the end feature an unspeaking appearance from Lili Taylor, the mother in the first film.
 Subsequent to this, Wan made a further spinoff of The Conjuring universe with The Curse of La Llorona (2019).